-At present B&P Code section 129(c) provides for the Board's ability to request appropriate relief for a complainant, including the ability to meet and confer in order to mediate a complaint.
+At present BPC § 129(c) provides for the Board's ability to request appropriate relief for a complainant, including the ability to meet and confer in order to mediate a complaint.
 However, the Dental Board does not have the regulatory authority to order restitution to consumers in administrative cases.
-In some instances, an Administrative Law Judge may impose restitution in addition to cost recovery and other conditions of a disciplinary order as seen in the table below.
-In these circumstances, when the licensee submits restitution payments, the Dental Board will track compliance and transfer the payments to designated parties.
+In some instances, an ALJ may impose restitution in addition to cost recovery and other conditions of a disciplinary order as seen in the table below.
+In these circumstances, when the licensee submits restitution payments, the Board will track compliance and transfer the payments to designated parties.